Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The National Highway System (NHS) is approximately 160,000 miles of roadway important to the nation's economy, defense, and mobility.
 The NHS includes the following subsystems of roadways.

-NHS Interstate: The Eisenhower Interstate System of highways retains its separate identity within the
+- NHS Interstate: The Eisenhower Interstate System of highways retains its separate identity within the NHS.

 The NHS encourages transportation planners to focus on a limited number of high-priority routes and to concentrate on improving them with federal-aid funds.
 At the same time, states can incorporate design and construction improvements that address their traffic needs safely and efficiently.